-Typically, hundreds of photographs are taken; the scene is surveyed digitally to show important pieces of evidence, such as skid marks and vehicle parts.
+Typically, hundreds of photographs are taken; the scene is surveyed digitally to show important pieces of evidence such as skid marks and vehicle parts.

-The victim’s family should secure a real truck accident attorney (one with a long track record of success with truck accidents) and not just an attorney who wants to handle the case or claims to be a truck accident lawyer.
+The victim’s family very should secure a real truck accident attorney (one with a long track record of success with truck accidents) and not just an attorney who wants to handle the case or claims to be a truck accident lawyer.

-The earlier the family retains a truck accident lawyer, the better for the truck accident lawsuit.
+The earlier the family retains a truck accident lawyer the better for the truck accident lawsuit.

-Reconstruction is a reenactment of the crash.
+Reconstruction is really a reenactment of the crash.

-The victim’s family needs an attorney knowledgeable about such matters and prepared to act quickly to preserve important evidence and one with a quick response team ready to get to the scene of the wreck.
+Many trucks now have GPS devises or “trip master” computers onboard that record important information such as speed, braking and hours of operation and the victim’s family needs an attorney knowledgeable about such matters and prepared to act quickly to preserve important evidence and also one with a quick response team ready to get to the scene of the wreck.

 A lawyer investigating an 18-wheeler accident where braking is an issue should know of the air brake systems of both tractor and trailer, proper slack adjuster settings, and be well versed in applying the Federal Motor Carrier Safety Regulations applicable to brakes.

-Most of the time, the trucking company has the advantage time-wise.
+Most of the time, the trucking company has the advantage time wise.
 While the victim is in the hospital, the team for the motor carrier is at the scene and working to create defenses to a claim.